hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 standard SiteGenesis flow with the following changes:

-HiPay redirect (hosted payment pages, iFrame integration and multiple payment methods) and HiPay Direct Payment API will be the only payment options.
+HiPay redirect (hosted payment pages, iFrame integration and multiple payment methods) and HiPay Professional Payment API will be the only payment options.

 **If HiPay redirect is enabled: **